singularian/mdencode/docs/tests/mdzip_siphash47_test_noinc.md

 This is an example of the siphash47 decompression.
 It currently uses a 7 bit bitstream to encode the modulus exponent.
-This means that an 80 bit and 10 byte file block can be encoded as 79 bits.
+This means that an 10 byte file block (80 bits) can be encoded as 79 bits max.

 10 byte file block encoding
 - 5 bytes siphash40